gerardoanuglo/mall-customer-segmentation/README.md

 <img width="473" alt="Screenshot 2022-12-01 at 4 14 08 PM" src="https://user-images.githubusercontent.com/85320743/205185841-d957ab53-a9e7-445e-a1ad-a79d580280e4.png">

-Looking at the graph the elbow of the curve is at k = 5, meaning 5 is the most optimal number of clusters to group the customers.
+### 5 is the most optimal number of clusters to group the customers because the elbow of the curve is at k = 5.

-### Building a KMeans Model and Identifying Cluster Designation
+## Building a KMeans Model and Identifying Cluster Designation

 We then created a function that builds a KMeans model using our input of k and data.
 The function returned the data with a new column containing the clusters found.
 In the table below the cluster designation is called the class.